 In the past, Chase has been very friendly to small business owners with little or no revenue.
 However, recently it appears that Chase looks for established businesses with future growth plans.
 So be prepared to answer a few questions if you’re applying with a new business.

 With the Chase Ink Business Preferred, you’ll earn 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases in the first three months from account opening.
 Currently, it’s the highest offer on any Chase Ultimate Rewards points earning card with an incredibly valuable welcome offer.

 The Chase Ink Business Preferred earns 3X Chase Ultimate Rewards points per $1 spent on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year) and the Chase Ink Business Preferred enables you to transfer your Chase Ultimate Rewards points to airline and hotel partners.
 You can also use them for airfare, car rentals, and hotel stays at the Chase Travel Portal at a rate of 1.25 cents per point.

-I have friends who are real estate agents and general contractors, and one owns a compression sock company.
+I have friends who are real estate agents and general contractors, and one who owns a compression sock company.
 All of them spend a significant amount of money on things like internet and cell phone services, along with online advertising and the Ink Business Preferred earns bonus Chase Ultimate Rewards points for spending in all of these categories.

 The Chase Ink Business Cash comes with a $500 cash back bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases within the first three months of account opening.

 It also earns 5X Chase Ultimate Rewards points (5% cash back) on the first $25,000 in combined purchases each account anniversary year at office supply stores and internet, phone, and cable TV services.
 We also like that you get 2X Chase Ultimate Rewards points at restaurants or gas stations (on the first $25,000 in combined purchases each account anniversary year) with no annual fee.